A Dialogue on the Koran

 The Malaysian Ulema (scholars of the Faith e.g. Islamic scholars) dared to look at the Koran in a new light, the light from a sun that rises and sets every 90 minutes.

-That was a good start, but if we are to put an end to the carnage in the name of God and stop what Sam Harris calls the draining of the light, the discourse needs to be as profound as the Islamic philosophers of a bygone age were tellingly brave enough to initiate.
+That was a good start, but if we are to put an end to the carnage in the name of God and stop what Sam Harris calls the draining of the light, the discourse needs to be as profound as that of the Islamic philosophers of a bygone age were tellingly brave enough to initiate.

 Between the 8th and 10th century, when Islam was in its infancy, there emerged an Islamic school of thought largely influence by Plato and Aristotle and which became known as Mu’tazilism or Philosophy of Rationalism or simply Islamic Philosophy.